This article was updated in February 2023 to reflect changing conditions, prices and trends.

-Here we break down the key trends affecting the medical device manufacturing sector in 2020 and 2021, focusing on the United Kingdom, Australia and New Zealand.
+Here we break down the key trends affecting the medical device manufacturing sector from 2020 to 2023, focusing on the United Kingdom, Australia and New Zealand.

-The Covid-19 pandemic has dominated every aspect of the medical device industry in 2020.
-While the drop in economic activity has dampened revenue streams, demand for products such as ventilators and Personal Protective Equipment (PPE) has soared, buffering the financial impact.
+The Covid-19 pandemic dominated every aspect of the medical device industry in 2020, and there was a surge in demand for products such as ventilators and Personal Protective Equipment (PPE), buffering the financial impact of the pandemic.

 Technology trends in the medical device industry

 Technological advances accelerated by the pandemic have prompted a rapid shift toward digitised, personalised medical care.
 However, differences in global jurisdictions provide varying degrees of support for the advancement of such products.

 In New Zealand, the medical industry is dominated by Fisher & Paykel Healthcare, with high and stable barriers to entry protecting the company’s position.

 Despite this, there has been a rise in start-ups developing products such as wearables or apps that enable personal tracking for healthcare concerns, and remote access to medical professionals.

 These devices are becoming increasingly sophisticated, and as people get more comfortable using them every day, are set to rise in popularity.

 3D printing technology is also set to disrupt the industry.
 Simple medical devices such as syringes could eventually be printed within hospitals, challenging traditional medical supply chains and enabling greater autonomy of individual hospitals and healthcare centres.

 In Australia, similar trends can be seen, with advances particularly in biotechnology, nanotechnology, and robotics.
 Automated and computer-aided design is also on the rise, improving efficiencies and the precision of medical care.